eikue-lopes/ann/README.md

 # ann
-A hands-on implementation of a multilayer perceptron artificial neural net.
+A hands-on implementation with python and numpy of a multilayer perceptron artificial neural net.